ying-teaching/rn/docs/ch04/README.md

 Two types of commonly used built-in hooks are:

 - State hook: a state hook adds a local state to a component.
 You can have multiple state hook for multiple local states.
 Any state change triggers the component to `updating` stage.
 - Effect hook: an effect hook is used to define operations triggered by component lifecyle stage changes.
 It is for a "side effect" operation.
-Data fetching, data subscription and UI manipulation operations are "side effects" because they are not belong to component rendering but need to be performed when a component is in `mounting` or `updating` stages.
-It may need to clear resources when the component is in `unmounting` stage.
+Data fetching, data subscription and UI manipulation operations are "side effects" because they are not belong to component rendering but need to be performed when a component is in `mounting` and `updating` stages, i.e., it runs after the first render and after every update.
+Effects don't block UI because they run asynchronously.
+In `unmouting` stage, an effect must free any resources that it uses.

 Because a component is defined by its props and state, **data fected by effect hook will be applied to component using the state hook to change the component UI**.